 IMPORTANT NOTE: As of January 2015 MGWCC is a subscribers-only crossword.
 The cost is $26 per year, and you can subscribe (or get a free trial month first) here:

 LAST WEEK’S RESULTS:

-This week’s winner, whose name was chosen at random from among the 164 correct entries received, is Mike Olson of Minneapolis, Minn.
-In addition to a MGWCC pen, pencil, and notepad set, Mike will also receive a 1-year subscription to Matt Gaffney’s Daily Crossword.
+This week’s winner, whose name was chosen at random from among the 124 correct entries received, is Rob Tricchinelli of Washington, D.C.
+In addition to a MGWCC pen, pencil, and notepad set, Rob will also receive a 1-year subscription to Matt Gaffney’s Daily Crossword.

 THIS WEEK’S INSTRUCTIONS:

-This week’s contest answer is an invasive species.
+This week’s contest answer is a famous foursome.

 Solve well, and be not led astray by words intended to deceive.